d2718/protohax-blog/posts/protohax_04.md

 ## Easy, let's do it

 This problem doesn't even really warrant an asynchronous solution, but we're going to implement one anyway because that's what we're all about (at least for the duration of this series).
 Our server will run two tasks, one that reads/writes from/to our UDP socket, the other which does store/retrieve operations on our key--value store, which will just be a plain `HashMap<Vec<u8>, Vec<u8>>`.
 The two will communicate with a pair of [(`mpsc`) channels](https://docs.rs/tokio/latest/tokio/sync/mpsc/index.html).
-The socket task will push messages that each contain an request and a return address into one socket, the store task will process them and, when warranted, return response messages back to the socket task to be sent.
+The socket task will push messages that each contain a request and a return address into one socket, the store task will process them and, when warranted, return response messages back to the socket task to be sent.
+Having the store in its own task which only communicates through channels allows us to avoid worrying about locking; there's only ever one scope that reads from or writes to it.

 ```bash
 $ cargo new 04_udp --name udp